Skip to content

 /recover

-The /recover command:
+The /recover skill:

-3. Distills it using a separate LLM (default: Haiku)
+2. Distills the raw JSONL transcript using a separate LLM (default: Haiku)

-4. Returns the essence to continue working
+3. Returns the essence so you can continue working

 Alternative Recovery